-TL;DR: On Latitud Night, Courtney McColgan and Gina Gotthilh listed some steps early-stage startups should apply to nail user acquisition and gain traction in Latin America:
+TL;DR: Courtney McColgan and Gina Gotthilf listed some steps early-stage startups in Latin America should incorporate into their user acquisition plan:

-2. Think about digital marketing before building your product.
-It could give you the answer for what company you should build;
+2. Think about digital marketing before building your product;

-4. Be truthful: is SEO really for your startup?
-Search engine optimization is not a worthwhile investment for every startup;
+4. Be truthful: is SEO really for your startup?;

 If you're just beginning your startup journey, you might be spending most of your time making sure that you have the best solution and the best team on the block.